syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 # Pdf export in ##Platform_Name## Grid control

+The PDF export feature in the Syncfusion javascript Grid allows you to export grid data to a PDF document, providing the ability to generate printable reports or share data in a standardized format.

-PDF export allows exporting Grid data to PDF document.
-You need to use the [`pdfExport`](../../api/grid/#pdfexport) method for exporting.
-To enable PDF export in the grid, set the [`allowPdfExport`](../../api/grid/#allowpdfexport) as true.
+To enable PDF export in the grid, you need to set the [allowPdfExport](../../api/grid/#allowpdfexport) property to **true** and use the [pdfExport](../../api/grid/#pdfexport) method for exporting.

-To use PDF export, inject the `PdfExport` module in grid.
+To use PDF export, inject the **PdfExportService** in the provider section of the **AppModule**.

 {% if page.publishingplatform == "typescript" %}